-Clinical Statement, shown in Figure 9.2, "Clinical Statement", has a 'key', 'topic', 'context', and 'metadata'.
+Clinical Statement, shown in Figure 15.2, "Clinical Statement", has a 'key', 'topic', 'context', and 'meta'.
 The 'key' is the terminology meaning binding for the entire Clinical Statement.
 The 'topic' is the clinical entity being described.
 The 'context' describes the circumstances that form the setting in which the 'topic' should be evaluated.
-Finally, 'metadata' is the collection of metadata that is associated with the clinical statement: the who, where, why and when information.
+Finally, 'meta' is the collection of metadata that is associated with the clinical statement: the who, where, why and when information.

-Figure 9.2.
+Figure 15.2.
 Clinical Statement

 - Topic The 'topic' is the clinical entity described by the Clinical Statement.
 A few examples of topic include clinical assertions, evaluation results, and procedures.
 For each of these topics the information described is quite different.
 Therefore, CIMI describes topic types that contain the appropriate attributes to describe the required information for the given topic.
 The number of topic types will change as CIMI progresses.
-Currently the allowable topic types are listed here.

-- ProcedureTopic

-- FindingTopic

-- EvaluationResultTopic

-- AssertionTopic

-- Context The 'context' describes the circumstances that form the setting in which the 'topic' should be evaluated.
+Currently the allowable topic types are EventTopic, ProcedureTopic and FindingTopic which has suptypes of EvaluationResultTopic and AssertionTopic. - Context The 'context' describes the circumstances that form the setting in which the 'topic' should be evaluated.
 CIMI describes context types that contain the appropriate attributes to describe the required information for the given context.
 The number of context types will change as CIMI progresses.
-Currently the allowable context types are listed here.

-- ActionContext

-- RequestContext

-- OrderContext

-- PerformanceContext

-- FindingContext

-- PresenceContext

-- AbsenceContext

-- GoalContext

-- Metadata 'metadata' is not actually an attribute of ClinicalStatement, but is intended here to represent the various attributes in clinical statement that represent metadata about the clinical statement.
+Currently the allowable context types are EventContext, ActionContext, and FindingContext.
+ActionContext has subtypes with examples including RequestContext, OrderContext and PerformanceContext.
+FindingContext has subtypes with examples such as PresenceContext, AbsenceContext, and GoalContext. - Metadata 'metadata' is not actually an attribute of ClinicalStatement, but is intended here to represent the various attributes in clinical statement that represent metadata about the clinical statement.
 This includes attribution information relating to the statement itself such as who authored, verified, recorded, or signed the statement or more informally, the who, where, why, and when information.
 Other attributes of this nature are recordStatus and encounter.

-9.3.1.
+15.3.1.
 Examples Using Topic and Context

 Earlier, descriptive examples of Clinical Statements were given.
 Here we will represent a few of these examples using the Clinical Statement 'topic - context' paradigm.
-In Figure 9.3, "Patient has diagnosis of congestive heart failure.", the example for "Patient has diagnosis of congestive heart failure" is illustrated.
+In Figure 15.3, "Patient has diagnosis of congestive heart failure.", the example for "Patient has diagnosis of congestive heart failure" is illustrated.
 The topic has been declared to be of type AssertionTopic stating "assertion of congestive heart failure", and the context has been declared to be of type PresenceAbsenceContext stating "Known Present".
 What may not be apparent in the figure is that when the topic is declared to be of type AssertionTopic then all the attributes of AssertionTopic are available for use.
 However, in the figure only the attribute named 'result' is shown for clarity.